1E04/IV_cdc_crypto_organiser/README.md

 Support crypto.com (cdc) transaction history for uploading information in this tool.

 ## The Problem to solve
-I'm using a crypto broker to invest and trade with cryptocurrency.
-But in Germany you have to pay taxes if you make some money out of this.
-After one year the coins are tax free.
-I need a visual system, which led me know, when and how many coins are free to sell or when I want to sell more, howmany taxes i would have to pay.
-The complexity leads to that the prices change all the time and this is important, if you wanna sell under one year.
-How much win/loss you did with this coin.
+In Germany, you have to pay tax on your income.
+Even if you earn money from trading shares or cryptocurrencies.
+But there is a difference in how German law categorizes stocks and cryptos.
+If you hold cryptocurrencies for more than 365 days, you don't have to pay tax, but for shares it's ten years.

+The complexity of the tax declaration increases if you buy and sell coins at different prices and at different times.
+This tool is initially meant to be an organizer that records when and how many coins were bought and sold, but after that it is meant to help you do your tax return faster and without doubt.
+The tool lets you know when you can sell coins and how many of them are tax-free.
+Otherwise, the tool should check if you sold a year ago, how much income or losses you made.

+## What kind of buissness logic
+To offer a tool that allows the user to upload his transaction history and provide an evaluation that will help him with his tax return.